Queensland Ambulance Service: Rotary Wing Retrieval Operations

 LifeFlight Australia also operates commercial contract helicopters at Surat Gas Aero-Medical Service out of Roma and Toowoomba, which can be tasked to provide community assistance if available.
 LifeFlight also has an inter-facility (hospital transfer) AW139 based at Archerfield that is primarily for the transfer of critically ill patients between hospitals in Southern Queensland and Northern New South Wales.

 Additionally LifeFlight provide doctors for all rescue helicopters, and most Royal Flying Doctor Service planes (except Mount Isa).

 Funding

 From 2003, the service was funded by the Community Ambulance Cover scheme, a levy added to all customers of electricity retailers in Queensland.

 In 2009, the amount payable was a flat fee just above $100 annually.
 This amount and collection method is designed to provide a reliable flow of income to the service.

 On 1 July 2011, the levy was abolished, with funding now directly provided by the Queensland Government.

 Ranks

+Within the Queensland Ambulance Service, operational ranks refer more to the scope of practice that they are legally able to perform, rather than a chain of command hierarchy.
+With the exception of the medical officer role, any rank higher than Critical Care Paramedic no longer has additional skills, and therefore does follow a chain of command hierarchy.

+Medical officers have the ability to give legal permission for paramedics to perform medical procedures that are not performed normally under Queensland Ambulance Service practice guidelines.

 The ranks feature from lowest to highest.